Exercise Profile

 Standing Dumbbell Front Raise Instructions

-1. Practice good form with a light weight.
+• Practice good form by using a lighter weight.

 7 Comments